stevensotelo/aclimate_docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Aclimate Platform
+AClimate Platform
 =================
-:dfn:`Aclimate` is a platform for agro-climatic forecasts that supports the decision-making of farmers and technical assistants.
+:dfn:`AClimate` is a platform for agro-climatic forecasts that supports the decision-making of farmers and technical assistants.
 It formalizes the processing of climate and crop information from quality control, forecasting, and tailoring to crop-specific decision-making processes.

-The official website of `Aclimate <https://www.aclimate.org/>`_.
+The official website of `AClimate <https://www.aclimate.org/>`_.

 .. image:: /_static/img/index/logo.*
   :alt: The Alliance Bioversity Internacional - CIAT